What will I be doing at a Workshop?

 How should I prepare my passages?

 This is probably the most important question you can ask before arriving at the Workshop.
 As a participant, you have two assignments:

-- Prepare both of your two passages using the provided Small Group Worksheet.
+- Prepare both of your two passages using the provided Sermon Preparation Worksheet.
 You will be asked to walk your group through each of your passages, explaining how you have prepared.
 Please also bring copies of both of your worksheets for everyone in your group.